aragon/govern/packages/govern/README.md

 ## Tree Shaking

-> To have the imports of Govern really tree shaken is it import to define explicit import paths e.g.:
+> To have the imports of Govern really tree shaken is it important to define explicit import paths e.g.:

 ```typescript
 import { dao } from '@aragon/govern/dao'